OHS Futures Research Grants

 The OHS Futures Research Funding Program formalizes the way researchers, academic institutions, industry, and labour organizations access funding for Occupational Health and Safety (OHS) research.
 It links government with experts and enhances OHS knowledge and capacity.

-In previous years, OHS Futures received over 20 applications, and funded between 7 and 9 projects.
+In previous years, OHS Futures received over 20 applications, and funded between seven and nine projects.

-For more information on the terms and conditions, see the Grant Agreement Template (PDF, 11 pages).
+For more information on the terms and conditions, see the Grant Agreement Template.

 There’s no budget limit allotted per project.
 OHS Futures is distributing up to $1 million per year and is interested in funding a variety of OHS research proposals.

-With priority given to primary prevention of occupational injuries, illnesses and diseases in Alberta, the focus areas for the 2016 funding year were:
+With priority given to primary prevention of occupational injuries, illnesses and diseases in Alberta, the focus areas for the 2017 funding year are:

 How we use your information